luminix-cms/backend/docs/4d-reducers.md

 # Reducible Elements

-Luminix utilizes the [Reducible](https://github.com/AranduTech/php-reducible.git) package to allow several customizations to the package's behavior.
+Luminix utilizes the [Reducible](https://github.com/AranduTech/php-reducible.git) package to allow customizations to the package's behavior.
 This document outlines the available reducers and how to use them.

 ## Available Reducers